HamidMolareza/LeetCode/Solutions/palindrome-number/csharp/README.md

 🌟 If you like this solution, please give it a star.

+### Solution1 - Using ToString()

+This is a simple and fast algorithm.

+### Solution2 - Using Mathematical Operations

+It calculates the inverse number by mathematical operations, which may be interesting, but it is slower than the first algorithm.

 ## Support

 Reach out to the maintainer at one of the following places: